-Renal epithelial cells (REpiC) play a crucial role in renal function.
-Renal epithelial cells display a polarized morphology, which is essential for their function.
+Renal proximal tubular epithelial cells (PTEpiC) play a crucial role in renal function.
 They reabsorb nearly all of the glucose and amino acids in the glomerular filtrate, while allowing other substances of no nutritional value to be excreted in the urine.
-Human REpiC are also capable of internalizing bacteria and are located near injury sites in a variety of congenital, metabolic, and inflammatory diseases [1].
-REpiC can produce inflammatory mediators such as cytokines and chemokines and actively participate in acute inflammatory processes by affecting and directing leukocyte chemotaxis via the production of IL-8 [2].
-REpiC express IL-2R alpha and MHC class II antigens during inflammation indicating their capacity to participate in the pathogenesis of immune renal injury [3].
-To study the relationship between HREpiC and a variety of renal diseases, the HREpiC are a useful in vitro model.
+PTEpiC are located near injury sites in a variety of congenital, metabolic, and inflammatory diseases.
+PTEpiC can produce inflammatory mediators such as cytokines and chemokines and actively participate in acute inflammatory processes by affecting and directing leukocyte chemotaxis via the production of IL-8 [1, 2].
+PTEpiC express IL-2R alpha and MHC class II antigens during inflammation, after renal transplantation, or in crescentic glomerulonephritis [3].
+PTEpiC culture provides a useful in vitro model for studying the relationship between tubular cells and renal disease.

-HREpiC from ScienCell Research Laboratories are isolated from human kidneys.
-HREpiC are cryopreserved at passage one and delivered frozen.
-Each vial contains >5 x 10 cells in 1 ml volume.
-HREpiC are characterized by immunofluorescence with antibodies specific to cytokeratin-18 and/or cytokeratin-19.
-HREpiC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HREpiC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HRPTEpiC from ScienCell Research Laboratories are isolated from human kidney.
+HRPTEpiC are cryopreserved at passage one and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+HRPTEpiC are characterized by immunofluorescence with antibodies specific to cytokeratin-18 and/or cytokeratin-19.
+HRPTEpiC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HRPTEpiC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.